-I don’t buy the idea that people should work hard to earn money and pay the bills, save for retirement, buy the things they want, travel and have fun.
+I don’t buy the idea that people should work hard to earn money and pay the bills, save for retirement, buy the things they want, travel, and have fun.

 Working hard, I mean, nothing’s wrong with it.
 We spend almost all our waking hours working.

 And if you love your job, great.
-But let’s be honest, not everyone love their job.
+But let’s be honest, not everyone loves their job.
 So they work for money because what is life without money?
 We have a lot to pay.
 We have kids to feed and send to school.
 Obligations and responsibilities and fun.

 Money is the answer.
 Money is important.